PolinaGusenkova/arg-microtexts-multilayer-eng-rus/README.md

 Source data
 -----------

-The original text corpus and the annotation of argumentation structures has been described in (Peldszus and Stede, 2015).
+The original text corpus and the annotation of argumentation structures has been described in (Peldszus and Stede, 2015) and is made available [here](https://github.com/peldszus/arg-microtexts).
 The annotation of argumentation structure in this repository has a finer segmentation into Elementary Discourse Units (EDU), whereas the original annotation is segmented into coarse Argumentative Discourse Units (ADU).
-See the For details, see

 Code